weizman/temp-website/_posts/2020-02-02-same-origin-realms-practical-usage.md

 So, where does this happen in the code?

-I mean, when realm A tries to access properties of realm B, how does Chromium makes sure they belong to the same origin and where exactly does it approve it?
+I mean, when realm A tries to access properties of realm B, how does Chromium make sure they belong to the same origin and where exactly does it approve it?

 To be honest, it took me a few weeks of research, and I was only somewhat on point, but it turns out there are some interesting things about how origin security takes place within the Chromium source code which would have taken me more time to figure out by myself it wasn't for the help of [Camille](https://github.com/camillelamy) and [Yuki](https://github.com/yuki3) from Google, which I think are worth sharing.